 Once a landscape photographer, Barry Lopez continues to maintain close contact with a diverse community of artists.
 He is on the advisory board of Theater Grottesco in Santa Fe.
 He has collaborated with composer John Luther Adams on several concert and theater productions and spoken at openings for sculptor Michael Singer and photographer Robert Adams.
 In another arena of work, Barry Lopez collaborated with E.O.
 Wilson in the design of a university curriculum that combines the sciences and humanities in a new undergraduate major.
 Barry Lopez has also been the subject of a book by William E. Tydeman titled Conversations with Barry Lopez: Walking the Path of Imagination.
 A critical analysis of his fiction, Other Country: Barry Lopez and the Community of Artists was published in 2015 from the University of Arizona Press.

 Barry Lopez has received numerous awards and prizes, including the Honorary Geographer 2011 Award from the Association of American Geographers (past recipients have been Barbara Kingsolver, Paul Krugman, and John McPhee), as well as the Literature Award from the American Academy of Arts and Letters, the John Burroughs and John Hay Medals, a Guggenheim Foundation Fellowship, five National Science Foundation Fellowships, a Lannan Foundation Fellowship, as well as Pushcart Prizes in fiction and nonfiction.
 In 2017 he was awarded the University of Texas at Austin’s Dobie Paisano International Residency Prize.
+In March 2020 he was voted into the American Academy of Arts and Letters.
 His essay "Sliver of Sky" was selected for Best American Essays 2014 and was a finalist for the National Magazine Award in Essays and Criticism.
 He has written for The New York Times Magazine, Harper’s, The American Scholar, The Paris Review, Orion, Outside, and National Geographic.
 He lives in rural Western Oregon.

 Try refreshing the page or contact us if the problem persists.